morningconsult/docker-credential-vault-login/README.md

 $ TARGET_GOOS="windows" TARGET_GOARCH="amd64" make docker
 ```

-The binary will be output to `bin/local` of the local directory.
+The binary will be output to `bin` of the local directory.

 ## Setup